 September is Prostate Cancer Awareness Month, a time to help people learn about prostate cancer and support those who are affected.
 Prostate cancer is the second most common cancer among men.
 In 2022, the American Cancer Society estimates there will be about 268,490 new cases and about 34,500 deaths from prostate cancer.

-The American Urological Association recommends men ages 55 to 69, with an average risk for prostate cancer, talk to their health care provider about whether prostate cancer testing is right for them.
-For men with higher odds of being diagnosed with prostate cancer, including African-American men or men with a family history of prostate cancer, consider talking to your health care provider as early as 40-54 years of age about the benefits and risks of testing.
+The American Urological Association suggests men ages 55 to 69, with an average risk for prostate cancer, talk to their doctor about whether prostate cancer testing is right for them.
+For men with a higher risk of getting prostate cancer, which includes African-American men or men with a family history of cancer, think about talking to your doctor as early as 40-54 years of age.

-The Urology Care Foundation is here to help you learn more about whether you are at risk for prostate cancer and when to talk to your doctor about whether prostate cancer screening is right for you.
-Our information center has free resources on the different types of prostate cancer, treatment options, life after prostate cancer and more.
+The Urology Care Foundation is here to help you learn more about whether you are at risk for prostate cancer and when to talk to your doctor about whether screening is right for you.
+Scroll down to find free resources on the types of prostate cancer, treatment options, life after prostate cancer and more.